Vinen88/todo-list-django-react/README.md

 ## how to run

 1. start by navigating to gamify_todo_frontend
-2. run `npm run build`
+2. run `npm install` and then `npm run build`
 3. navigate to gamify_todo
-  - might have to run `docker-compose run web python manage.py makemigrations` and `migrate` on first run
+  - might have to run `docker-compose run web python manage.py makemigrations` and then `docker-compose run web python manage.py migrate` on first run
 4. run `docker-compose up --build`
   - first build might fail to connect to database as it takes a bit to initialize, just restart docker and run the command again and it will work
 6. open webbrowser to [localhost:8000](http://localhost:8000/)